jewettaij/visfd/doc/doc_filter_mrc.md

  beginning with the largest cluster, which has ID *1*.)
-You can create a file which contains a list of voxels locations (for the voxels belonging to that cluster), as well as their planar orientations using the "**-planar-orientations-file**".
+You can create a file which contains a list of voxels locations (for the voxels belonging to that cluster), as well as their surface orientations using the "**-surface-orientations-file**".
 The resulting file will be in .PLY format.
 This oriented point-cloud file can be used for further processing (for example for hole-repair using the "PoissonRecon" program).